maxitron93/algorithms1/algorithms/README.md

 A common question is how to validate a binary search tree (hint: BFS is good for this).

+What searching algorithm to use for finding the shortest path between nodes in a graph?

+#### Bellman-Ford and Dijkstra Algorithms

+These algorithms are used to find the shortest path in a weighted graph.
+DFS and BFS can't be used in a weighted graph because those algorithms

+The Ballman-Ford algorithm can handle negative weights, whereas the Dijkstra algorithm can't.

+But the Dijkstra algorithm is more efficient than the Bellman-Ford algorithm.

 ## Dynamic Programming